This post may contain affiliate links. Please read my disclosure policy.

 - 1 teaspoon vanilla

-PREP: Move a rack in the oven to the bottom 1/3 of the oven.
-Preheat the oven to 425 degrees F. Grab out a 9x13 pan and generously spray the bottom and sides with cooking spray.
+PREP: Move an oven rack to the bottom 1/3 of the oven and then preheat the oven to 425 degrees F. Spray a 9x13 pan and generously on the bottom and sides with cooking spray.
 Place 6 tablespoons of butter in it (straight from the fridge).

 COMBINE: In a high-powered blender, combine 1 cup flour, 1 and 1/3 cups whole milk, 3 large eggs, 1 egg yolk, 1/2 teaspoon salt (reduce if using table salt or if sensitive to salt), 1 teaspoon vanilla, 3 tablespoons of white sugar, and (if desired) 1/4 teaspoon ground cinnamon.
 Before blending mixture, place the prepared pan (with butter in it) on the rack in the bottom 1/3 of the oven.

-BLEND: Blend the batter until combined and smooth.
-Now check the pan in the oven.
-The butter should be mostly melted, pull out the pan and swirl it around to get the butter to coat all the bottom of the pan.
+BLEND: Blend the batter until smooth.
+Check the pan in the oven; the butter should be mostly melted.
+Pull out the pan and swirl it around to coat all the bottom of the pan with butter.
 Return to the oven until 100% melted.
-As soon as the butter is completely melted, pull the pan out of the oven.
-Immediately pour the batter from the blender into the pan.
-As you pour, pour in a figure 8 pattern.
+As soon as the butter is completely melted, immediately pour the batter from the blender into the pan.
+As you pour, pour in a figure-8 pattern.

 BAKE: Place the pan in the oven and bake for 18-23 minutes or until puffed, lightly browned at edges and peaks, and no longer glossy.
 (This is right at 20 minutes for me) Remove from the oven.

-SERVE: immediately sprinkle on powdered sugar and cut into slices to serve.
-Serve with fresh berries if desired, and if desired, buttermilk syrup.
-There are lots of other serving ideas in the post -- be sure to read that if you don't want the syrup and berries 🙂 Dutch baby best enjoyed right after being made -- it doesn't store well.
+SERVE: Immediately sprinkle on powdered sugar and cut into slices to serve.
+Serve with fresh berries and buttermilk syrup, if desired.
+Other serving options are described in the post.
+Dutch baby is enjoyed right after being made -- it doesn't store well.